 The earliest finding of a possible structural fetal anomaly is the presence of an elevated level of maternal serum alpha-fetoprotein (MSAFP).
 MSAFP levels are elevated in gastroschisis and omphaloceles, but the levels are usually greater in gastroschisis.
 MSAFP levels are also elevated in neural tube defects.
 Neural tube defects cause elevated levels of MSAFP, acetylcholinesterase, and pseudocholinesterase, whereas abdominal wall defects cause elevations in the levels of MSAFP alone.

-Once MSAFP levels are confirmed to be elevated, an ultrasonography should be carried out to exclude the presence of any structural defects such as omphaloceles and gastroschisis.
+Once MSAFP levels are confirmed to be elevated, ultrasonography should be carried out to exclude the presence of any structural defects such as omphaloceles and gastroschisis.
 When abdominal wall defects are confirmed, an amniocentesis should be performed to exclude chromosomal abnormalities which are commonly seen in cases of omphaloceles.
 Fetal echocardiography is indicated to exclude the presence of cardiac anomalies, which are more commonly seen with omphaloceles than gastroschisis.

 When the diagnosis of gastroschisis is confirmed prenatally, serial ultrasonography scans should be performed to monitor the state of the intestine.
 If the intestine becomes dilated and thickened, an amniocentesis should be performed to confirm lung maturity so that delivery can be performed as this is an ominous sign of intestinal inflammation.

 The placement of a warm moist laparotomy pad or a dry pad over the exposed intestine is controversial.
 Instead, the focus should be directed towards wrapping the baby’s torso to avoid the pulling or kinking of the protruding intestines.